Sustainability in Events Management

 About the authors

-Hugues Séraphin is Principal Lecturer for Tourism, Hospitality and Events Management at Oxford Brookes University, UK.
+Hugues Séraphin is Associate Professor and Principal Lecturer for the Tourism, Hospitality and Events Management subject group at Oxford Brookes University, UK.

-Emma Delaney is Senior Teaching Fellow at the University of Surrey, UK, where she is the co-director for teaching and learning.
+Emma Delaney is an Associate Professor at the University of Surrey, UK, where she is the co-director for teaching and learning.

 Vanessa Gowreesunkar is Associate Professor in Tourism at the Indian Institute of Management Sirmaur, India.